sethiyap/agar-bactopia-pipeline/README.md

   50
 ```

-### Append ST131Typer Summary To An Existing Workbook

-Run ST131Typer separately against an existing assemblies folder and append its
+If you already have an assemblies folder and just want to append the ST131
-summary sheet into an existing workbook.
+summary into an existing workbook:

 ```bash
 ST131_TYPER_DIR=/g/data/rg42/ST131Typer \